ncampono11/Getting.Cleaning.Data/README.md

 # Step 1: Merge the training and the test sets to create one data set.

-I completed this by rbinding the test and train datasets for x , y , and subject.
-I called my new merged data set uci.df
+I completed this by rbinding the test and train datasets for data.train and data.test I called my new merged data set uci

 # Step 2: Extract only the measurements on the mean and standard deviation for each measurement